Does RIBO administer the licensing exam?

 Where can I find study materials for the exams?

-What RIBO issued guidelines documents and regulations will help me prepare for the exams?
+What RIBO-issued guidelines and regulations will help me prepare for the exams?

 www.insuranceinstitute.ca (level 2 exam)

-Please also consult the exam standards for each exam for more details: https://www.ribo.com/examinations/ribo-exam-standards/
+Please also consult the RIBO Exam Standards for each exam for more details.

 How much does it cost to take a RIBO exam?

-Please visit the IIC’s website and IBAO’s website for up to date information concerning examination fees.
+Please visit the IIC website and IBAO website for up to date information concerning examination fees.

 What dates are available?
 Where is the exam schedule?